Blog>Cost Guides>How much does a brick driveway cost?

 Do I need planning permission for a brick paver driveway?

-It’s recommended to speak to your local authority for advice on your planned project.
+We always recommend speaking to your local authority for advice on your planned project.

 Can I install a brick driveway myself?

-You can install a brick driveway as a DIY project if you’re confident of your skills, but be aware that it will take quite a lot of time.
-It can also be tricky to make sure the driveway is level and even.
-If block paving is installed poorly, there’s a risk of ‘sinkage’.
-This is where pavers on an uneven level start to sink into the ground below.
-If you’re not sure, bring in an expert.
+You can install a brick driveway as a DIY project if you’re confident in your skills, but be aware that it will take quite a lot of time.